 But as you will know that isn’t always the case, things can come at you and throw you off track when you least expect it.

-There are no rules only your rules and you need to be aware of them.
-How do you do things?
+What are your unconscious rules that you are playing by?
+All you need to do is become aware of them.
+How do you do things – is there a process or a pathyway?
 What are your criteria for decision making?

 How awake are you to the effect your decisions have on you, others and your environment?
-Again go back to the last three decisions and consider this.
-Also, look at how connected each was to your values.
+Again go back to the last decisions you wrote about and consider this.
+Also, look at how connected each was to your beliefs and values.
 What does this tell you?
 Consider the outcome and how awake you are to what this means to you.